heratyian/software-development-lessons/dpi-01/dpi-01.md

 * Tomorrow, you should start your first assignment: **RPS HTML**.
 (You'll learn how to set up the tools you'll need to write code, write your first website, and deploy it to the internet so that other people can see it!)
 * Friday morning we'll do activities together to reinforce and extend your learnings.
 * During lab time, I will be posted up in the collab space next door.
-* Please, please walk over and ask me (and the other instructors) lots of questions as you're working through the videos, readings, and projects.
+* Please walk over and ask me (and the other instructors) lots of questions as you're working through the videos, readings, and projects.
 * I may look like I'm busy on my laptop but I'm not.
 I'm there for one purpose only: waiting for you to come ask me questions.

 ---